eventbrite/javascript/general/README.md

 };
 ```

-**_Second iteration_**: A lookup map helps avoid using more than one return statement inside a given function and abstracts away the conditional logic.
-This makes it easier for maintainability and readability, as well as helping with performance by using `.find`.
+**_Second iteration_**: Use a lookup map to avoid multiple return statements inside a single function and to abstract conditional logic.
+This enables maintainability and readability, and boosts performance by using `.find`.

 ```js
 // good (use a lookup map)
 var helpers = {